St. Mark's Church, Frankford: Architecture

 The building is the work of Frank Rushmore Watson, a specialist in church architecture.
 It is a perpendicular Gothic church with 56-foot ceilings crafted to resemble Noah's arc turned upside down.
 Built for 1,000 worshipers, it was intended become the Cathedral of the Diocese of Pennsylvania.
-It is constructed of Port Deposit granite and lined with Indiana limestone; the windows are an example of the work of Nicola D’Ascenza, a former president of the Philadelphia Sketch Club.
+It is constructed of Port Deposit granite and lined with Indiana limestone; the windows are an example of the work of Nicola D'Ascenzo, a former president of the Philadelphia Sketch Club.
 The church contains 69 stone carvings done by Whiteman Studios of Philadelphia.
 Numerous memorials given by and for church members.
 Especially notable is the magnificent stone reredos.

 The present sanctuary has had two notable pipe organs in its long history: a 1908 Haskell organ when the building was new; and a highly regarded 3-manual 1957 Aeolian-Skinner organ #1314 which still exists but is only rarely used.
 The present organ was designed by G. Donald Harrison in 1955, and installed and voiced under the supervision of Joseph Whiteford (Harrison was president of Aeolian-Skinner until his death in 1956, at which time Whiteford took his place.)
 Its formal dedication recital was in 1957, by Dr Alec Wyton (then organist-choirmaster of NYC's Cathedral of St John the Divine.)
-The present organ has been altered and added to over the years.
+The present organ has been altered and added to over the years; only the Great Division (middle keyboard) is the same as when installed.

 Today

-Today St. Mark's Church continues in an economically depressed mercantile area of Frankford.
-Its once-substantial endowment having been fully depleted by August 2019, the future of the church cannot be predicted.
+Today St. Mark's Church continues in an economically depressed neighborhood of Frankford.
+Its once-substantial endowment was fully depleted by August 2019.

+The former Rector, Rev. Clodfelter, has been accused of, among other things, mishandling church funds.
+The church's case against him, his response, and his motion to stay (because of an impaneled federal grand jury) can be viewed by going to www.diopa.org and doing a site search for "clodfelter."
+The case is apparently unresolved.

+As mentioned, a federal grand jury was convened to investigate the charges against Rev. Clodfelter.
+Their deliberations were, of course, secret.
+As of 2024 nothing further has been heard about the matter.
+The Reverend Jonathan Clodfelter is presumed innocent.